chocolatey/docs/input/en-us/central-management/usage/website/sensitive-variables.md

 Chocolatey Central Management gives you the ability to create sensitive variables for use in deployments.

-The **Sensitive Variables** page can be accessed from the Central Management Dashboard via the menu entry in the left-hand sidebar.
+The **Sensitive Variables** page can be accessed from the Central Management Dashboard via the menu entry in the left-hand sidebar, in the Administration section.
+This page is only visible to users who have permissions to create or delete sensitive variables (CCM Admins, by default).

 ![Sensitive Variables menu entry on the CCM Dashboard](/assets/images/sensitive-variables/ccm-sensitive-variables-nav.png)